crellian/io/_pages/about.md

 </td>
 <img  style="margin-top:2em;" align="left" src="" width="160" height="160"/>
 <td>
-    <p style="font-size:200%" style="margin-left:10em;">Real-world Robot Visual Navigation in a Simulator: A New Benchmark <br>
+    <p style="font-size:200%" style="margin-left:10em;">USC-iLAB 3D dataset<br>
     Kiran Lekkala, HengHui Bao, <strong>Chen Liu</strong>, Laurent Itti <br>
-    <em>Submitted to Winter Conference on Applications of Computer Vision (WACV) 2024 Workshop.
-Under Review. </em> <br>
+    <em>To be submitted to Winter Conference on Applications of Computer Vision (WACV) 2024 Workshop. </em> <br>
-    We collect a large augmented dataset comprising panoramic RGB images annotated with pose stamps and developed a simulator that allows for seamless evaluation of reinforcement learning methods on robot visual navigation tasks.</p>
+    Dataset consisting of Accurate posestamped RGB Panaromic images and Velodyne pointcloud scans, and collected using the stereo-velodyne rig on top of <a href="https://klekkala.github.io/hardware/"> Beobotv3 </a> within the USC campus.
+This dataset has wide range utilities including benchmarking NeRFs, 3D Reconstruction, Visual SLAM and also serves as an offline dataset for evaluating pretrained models for Visual Navigation.
+We also use this dataset for the GenNavGym; A simulator uses Generative Rendering models to evaluate Visual Navigation.</p>
 </td>

 Ongoing Research